geerdkakes/pcap-analysis/README.md

 ## changes

 5-2-2021: added operator field to filter, allowing for different types of matching (e.g. greater than, less than, contains, etc).
 Please see example `config.js` for the different options.
+5-3-2021: added extra offset parameters to help the search when both pcaps are no aligned correctly in time.
+4-4-2021: added decoder for rtp packets.
+Now the rtp timestamp is used to recognise which packets belong to a frame.

 ## Contribute